MHS Chemistry

 ADVISORY

 CHEATING will not be tolerated.
-This includes (but is not limited to) giving or receiving answers or work on a test or quiz, removing tests or answers from room 204, plagiarism, use of a cell phone or other communication or recording device during the test, and unreported knowledge of these activities.
+This includes (but is not limited to) giving or receiving answers or work on a test or quiz, removing tests or answers from the testing room, plagiarism, any use of a cell phone or other communication or recording device during the test, and unreported knowledge of these activities.
 Working together does not mean “copying.”
 Remember that plagiarism involves presenting any work that is not your own without proper credit to the true author.
 The penalty for cheating will be a grade of zero on the work in question, and forfeiture of make-up privileges for that work.
 Also, parents, deans, and the National Honor Society may be notified, and letters of recommendation may be rescinded.
 Check the student handbook for the school's cheating policy.

 CLASSROOM